drakkan/sftpgo/docs/rate-limiting.md

 # Rate limiting

-Rate limiting allows to control the number of requests going to the configured services.
+Rate limiting allows to control the number of requests going to the SFTPGo services.

 SFTPGo implements a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) initially full and refilled at the configured rate.
 The `burst` configuration parameter defines the size of the bucket.
 The rate is defined by dividing `average` by `period`, so for a rate below 1 req/s, one needs to define a period larger than a second.